Part 16: Design Trajectories with Astrogator

 1. Click Run Entire Mission Control Sequence () in the MCS toolbar.

-2. When complete, look at the top of STK.
+2. When complete, look at the top of the STK application.

 3. You will see a message informing you whether or not running the entire MCS converged or didn't converge.